 For states wishing to introduce legislation that establishes retirement savings programs for private sector workers, examples of model legislation are available.

-A Guide to State-Facilitated Retirement Savings Legislation, 2018 – Partner Access Only.
+A Guide to State-Facilitated Retirement Savings Legislation, 2018 – Supporter Access Only.
 This guide documents the legislation enacted or introduced in state and cities during 2018, organized by type of model considered.
 During the 2018 legislative session, at least 16 states and cities introduced or enacted legislation.
 Since 2012, more than 43 states have considered or enacted legislation to address the retirement savings gap among private-sector workers.